muxup/muxup-site/pages/2023q1/commercially-available-risc-v-silicon.md

   hasn't been any news since.

 ## Article changelog
+* 2023-03-12: (minor) Clarified details of several SiFive cores and made the listing of SoCs using cores derived from open source RTL exhaustive.
 * 2023-03-04: (minor)
   * Added in the CSM32RV20 and some extra Bouffalo Lab and WCH chips ([thanks to Reddit user